-I welcome parents to meet with me at the beginning and periodically during the months I see your children (ages 15+) for assessment and treatment of gender dysphoria.
-As a parent of a young adult I empathize with parents who often have had only a few weeks’ notice of your teen’s gender dysphoria.
+As a parent of a young adult I empathize with parents who often have had only a few days’ notice of their teen’s gender dysphoria.
 At the same time, your teenager is ‘coming out’ after months or even years of discomfort about their bodily sex not fitting their mental, internal sense of their gender.

 Adolescents are usually extremely anxious to begin cross-sex hormone therapy in order to feel better and prevent further maturation into the “wrong” body.
 I respect parents’ need for answers to their concerns before they agree to their child taking hormones.

-I assure you that your older adolescent in my care will not “instantly” be referred to a physician for hormone therapy.
-Clinical assessment precedes my making a detailed written recommendation to the proper physician to prescribe this therapy.
-I follow the “best practices” established as Standards of Care by the World Professional Association for Transgender Health (WPATH), of which I am a member.
+I see parents of transgender adolescents, young adults and older adults to support you and answer your questions.
+I explain the “best practices” established as Standards of Care by the World Professional Association for Transgender Health (WPATH), of which I am a member.
 WPATH is an international group of gender dysphoria researchers and health providers in areas as diverse as child development, sexuality, endocrinology, pediatric psychiatry, psychology and clinical social work, as well as surgeons, mental health therapists and allied health professionals.
 WPATH publishes the scholarly Journal of Transgender Health based on contributions from these fields, and hosts bi-ennial symposia to share knowledge about gender dysphoria.
 The Standards of Care (SOC) are clear regarding careful steps in treating gender dysphoric children and teens.
 Please click WPATH.org to view the Standards of Care, Version 7.

 FAQ I am asked by parents, and answers from the SOC and other resources:

 What is ‘gender dysphoria”?